-See Maintaining Tire Pressures on page 171 for detailed information on how to keep the tires properly inflated.
+See Maintaining Tire Pressures on page 165 for detailed information on where to find the recommended cold pressure (RCP) for your vehicle's tires, how to check tire pressures, and how to keep your tires properly inflated.

 The alert will clear once the TPMS has a consistent tire pressure measurement for each of your tires within 3 psi of the recommended cold pressure.